2005–06 FC Basel season: Overview

 Christian Gross was head coach for the seventh successive season.
 A number of players left the squad.
 Marco Zwyssig retired from active football.
 Sébastien Barberis was released on a free transfer, after eight years with the club and he moved on to FC Bulle.
 Philipp Degen transferred to Borussia Dortmund and Benjamin Huggel transferred to Eintracht Frankfurt.
 Goalkeeper Thomas Mandl returned to Austria and signed for Admira Wacker Mödling and defender Kléber returned to Brazil, signing for Santos.
 The two Argentinian strikers Christian Giménez and Julio Hernán Rossi also left the club, Giménez in August and Rossi during the winter break.
-Giménez parting was some what peculiar, he forced his immediate departure to the French team Olympique de Marseille by refusing to play against Werder Bremen.
+Giménez parting was somewhat peculiar, he forced his immediate departure to the French team Olympique de Marseille by refusing to play against Werder Bremen.

 Basel made a few signings before the start of the 2005–06 season.
 For example, forward Eduardo, who was signed permanently from Toulouse, following his successful loan spell.
 The young forward Felipe Caicedo was signed in from Rocafuerte Fútbol Club.
 Midfielders Baykal Kulaksızoğlu was signed in from FC Thun and Papa Malick Ba from CS Sfaxien, goalkeeper Louis Crayton was signed in from Concordia Basel and a number of youngsters advanced from the U-21 team including Ivan Rakitić and Zdravko Kuzmanović.

 The FC Basel aims for the 2005–06 season were to retain the league title, win the cup and as well as to qualify for the UEFA Champions League group stage.

 FC Basel started the season with various warm-up matches.
-These included teams from the Swiss lower league as well as teams from France, Croatia and the Ukraine.
+These included teams from the Swiss lower league as well as teams from France, Croatia and Ukraine.
 They played six pre-season friendlies including the Uhrencup in Grenchen, winning four matches, but losing in the Uhrencup 0–2 against 1.
 FC Kaiserslautern and drawing the second match in this competition 2–2 against Trabzonspor.
 The six mid-season friendlies all ended with a victory.

 During the winter break, the team had their traditional winter break soccer camp in La Manga, Spain.
 The defenders Daniel Majstorović and Kōji Nakata were brought in to replace Lyon-bound Patrick Müller and Murat Yakın who was to retire at the end of the season.
 The team played two games in their soccer camp, drawing 2–2 against German team Hamburger SV and beat local team Ciudad de Murcia 2–1.
 The other three winter break matches were played in Switzerland.
 Basel beat Locarno and beat Wohlen, bur lost against Rapid București.
 Of their 17 friendlies in this season, Basel won 13 matches, drew two and lost two.